-- A2.
-The auditor may designate an amount below which misstatements would be clearly trivial and would not need to be accumulated because the auditor expects that the accumulation of such amounts clearly would not have a material effect on the financial statements.
+A2.
+Paragraph 5 of this ISA (UK) requires the auditor to accumulate misstatements identified during the audit other than those that are clearly trivial.
 "Clearly trivial" is not another expression for "not material."
-Matters that are clearly trivial will be of a wholly different (smaller) order of magnitude than materiality determined in accordance with ISA (UK and Ireland) 320, and will be matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any criteria of size, nature or circumstances.
-When there is any uncertainty about whether one or more items are clearly trivial, the matter is considered not to be clearly trivial. - A3.
-To assist the auditor in evaluating the effect of misstatements accumulated during the audit and in communicating misstatements to management and those charged with governance, it may be useful to distinguish between factual misstatements, judgmental misstatements and projected misstatements. - Factual misstatements are misstatements about which there is no doubt. - Judgmental misstatements are differences arising from the judgments of management concerning accounting estimates that the auditor considers unreasonable, or the selection or application of accounting policies that the auditor considers inappropriate.
+Misstatements that are clearly trivial will be of a wholly different (smaller) order of magnitude, or of a wholly different nature than those that would be determined to be material, and will be misstatements that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any criteria of size, nature or circumstances.
+When there is any uncertainty about whether one or more items are clearly trivial, the misstatement is considered not to be clearly trivial.